techidaily/site-win11-tips/source/_posts/mastering-voice-commands-xbox-and-pc-synergy.md

 ## 6\.
 Reset the Xbox App

  The Xbox app, like others, has a**Reset** troubleshooting option you can select in Settings.
 That option clears the app’s data to fix issues.
-You can select that option to apply this potential solution by following the instructions in our[how to reset apps on Windows](https://www.makeuseof.com/windows-reset-app/) article.
+You can select that option to apply this potential solution by following the instructions in our [how to reset apps on Windows](https://www.makeuseof.com/windows-reset-app/) article.

 ![The Reset app button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/reset-app-button.jpg)